-- Wash and dry the onesies before the party (no fabric softener) to make the designs stick well.
+- Wash and dry the onesies or tee shirts before the party (no fabric softener) to make the designs stick well.

-- Provide stencils, easily found at Michael’s, so that everyone can feel successful in their design ability.
+- Provide stencils (these are good), so that everyone can feel successful in their design ability.

 - Offer only 4-6 colors of paint so that there is a common color palette amongst all the shirts produced by the party.
 Use “soft” fabric paint, not puffy or dimensional paint.

 - When the onesies are dry (24 hours), fold them neatly, stack them and tie with a ribbon.
 Deliver them to the new mom.